Where, When & How Did Playwright William Shakespeare Die? 250,000 Google Facts & Theories About His Cause Of Death

 William Shakespeare’s house, New Place, was situated next to a small stream, which in those days were known carriers of typhoid — a contagious bacterial disease transmitted by the ingestion of food or water contaminated with the faeces of an infected person.
 It is common in areas of poor sanitation, and with limited access to clean water.
 The fact that Shakespeare suffered severe fevers for weeks before his death is consistent with typhoid.

 DEATH BY INFLUENZA

 There was an epidemic of this viral infection — commonly referred to as flu — during the winter of 1615 and 1616, which Shakespeare could have caught.
 A doctor at the time noted that fevers had been “especially prevalent in Stratford,” during that period.

 The idea that Shakespeare could have indulged in drug abuse is a hot topic amongst scholars.
-In 2001, traces of cocaine and marijuana were discovered in early 17th-century clay tobacco pipes near Shakespeare’s home and within his garden.
-Although there is no proof that they belonged to him, they suggest the facility of a culture of drug use within his hometown, which he would have been aware of.
+In 2001 traces of cocaine and marijuana were discovered in early 17th-century clay tobacco pipes found near Shakespeare’s home and within his own garden.
+Although there is no proof that they belonged to him, they suggest the culture of drug use within his hometown, which he would have been aware of.

-Ultimately, perhaps William Shakespeare’s death was a combination of some of the aforementioned possibilities, as is commonly the case.
-Certainly, the speed of his burial — two days after his death — and the unusual depth of his grave — 17 feet — suggest strongly that Shakespeare died of a contagious disease, and that there was concern of it spreading.
+Ultimately, perhaps the question of when, where and how William Shakespeare’s died is a combination of some of the aforementioned possibilities, as is often the case.
+Certainly, the speed of his burial — two days after his death — suggest that Shakespeare died of a contagious disease, and that there was concern about it spreading.